100TapZ/DraconianJSBot/README.md

 Reminders:

+- If you are using your bot privately, remove the `commands/info/invite.js`
+- If you don't like NSFW for your server, remove the `nsfw` folder located in the `commands` folder.
 - If you are not using Discord Bot lists and top.gg, delete files from `handlers/dbl-loader.js` / `events/dbl/all-files` and removes all codes from index.js with `//`
 - If you are using Top.gg bot lists API, u need to delete `//` from commands lines from index.js
 - If you are not using .env supported hosters, please add code `require('dotenv').config()` to the top of the code from `index.js`, `shard.js` and other place are needed to use `process.env.(stuff)`